X

 The Hawk Conservancy Trust has enjoyed considerable success over the last 56 years, as an award-winning visitor attraction and conservation charity dedicated to the conservation of birds of prey.
 We are fortunate to be situated on a stunning 22-acre park with a range of facilities, including three flying arenas.
 Our reputation for a warm welcome, passion for our birds and dedication to our visitors is central to our success and has led us to become highly ranked according to TripAdvisor.

-We are currently recruiting for the following vacancies:
+We are currently recruiting for the following vacancies at the bird of prey visitor attraction and charity:

 Work experience

-A number of opportunities are available for students (aged 16 or over) seeking work experience.
-Applications should be made 8 – 10 months in advance and should be for a minimum of 2 weeks.
+Applications should be made 8-10 months in advance, and should be for a minimum of two weeks.

 Find out more